 Individualized instruction and classroom learning centers are combined with an emphasis on the acquisition of basic learning skills.
 Special emphasis is placed on the language arts.
 Writing is emphasized as a crucial communication skill, and math and science are central to the curriculum.

 Students in Preschool and Lower School take Spanish.
-Beginning in 6th grade, students have the option to continue their study of Spanish or to begin to study French.
+Beginning in sixth grade, students have the option to continue their study of Spanish or to begin to study French.
 All students receive regular instruction in the fine arts, physical education, and computer literacy.